seacunilever/bipode-nextflow/README.md

    --outdir <OUTDIR>
 ```

 When using pre-prepared JSON input, the pipeline will skip the data preparation step and process the JSON file(s) directly.
-You can also mix both types of input to process raw and pre-prepared data in the same run.

 For more details and further functionality, please refer to the [usage documentation](docs/usage.md) and the [output documentation](docs/output.md).